Home Healthcare Healthcare Basics Vaccinations in Spain

 Hospital Universitario La Paz is the largest hospital in Madrid

 Hospital Universitario La Paz is the largest hospital in Madrid.
-The hospital provides extensive care for children, including vaccinations.
+The hospital provides care for children, including vaccinations.

 All children can receive the following vaccinations in Spain: